tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Beast Form

 In battle, you can use the Beast Form Shift power to assume the form of a deadly predator such as a wolf, panther, tiger, bear, wolverine, lion, or giant praying mantis.
-You also gain the Beast Claws once-per-battle power.
+You also gain the Beast Claws once-per-battle power and Natural Attack at-will power.
+Note that the ability modifier damage that your _Natural Attack_ power deals scales with your [level progression](#level-progression).

----

 #### Beast Form Shift